VAPING BRANDS ELFBAR And LOST MARY FORM ADVISORY BOARD IN UK

 "The creation of this advisory board marks a milestone in the global operations of ELFBAR and LOST MARY.
 This aligns with our long-term commitment as the responsible market leader for the vaping sector worldwide, and our exploration of the smoking cessation role vaping products play."

 "This board further signals our intent to address concerns around, for example, youth vaping, the environmental impact, and illicit trade.
-Starting in the UK, we are looking to bring this mechanism to more global markets, particularly those in Europe."
+Starting in the UK, we are also looking to bring this mechanism to other global markets, including our markets in the Middle East and Africa."

 Members of the UK Advisory Board: